stsievert/salmon/paper/paper.md

 In addition, Salmon provides links to download the responses and configuration.
 Salmon also supports experiment persistence through downloading and uploading experiments.
 The embedding that Salmon generates can be downloaded, at least if active samplers are used.
 Regardless of the sampler used, Salmon can be used to generate the embeddings offline from the downloaded responses.

+[^local]:A local install is available, and only requires Docker.
+However, use with crowdsourcing participants will require running a web server (or in-person responses).
 [^ami]:Details are at [https://docs.stsievert.com/salmon/installation][in]

 [in]:https://docs.stsievert.com/salmon/installation